Heel & Footdrop Bed Support

 About the Heel & Footdrop Bed Support

-When the patient is lying in the supine position, the feet should be resting on the footdrop rest.
-As the bed clothes rest on top of the footdrop rest, this will stop extra pressure on the feet.
+The bed clothes rest on top of the footdrop rest above the toes.
+This will stop extra pressure on the feet.
 This helps prevent footdrop and rotation of the feet.
 If the feet are rotating, we recommend the Anti-Rotation Foot Strap that can be fitted onto the Heel & Footdrop Bed Support.
 These soft elasticised straps are easy to use and can be fitted to individual needs.

 When putting the Heel & Footdrop Bed Support on the bed it can normally be resting against the bed’s foot board, or if used with a very short person, a pillow can be placed between the Heel & Footdrop Bed Support and the foot board.
 Another method of securing the Heel & Footdrop Bed Support is to tuck the top sheet underneath it or tie a ribbon from the two side loops to the bed frame.

-As the lower legs and feet are slightly raised you may find this product helpful in preventing Oedema.
-Even when patients are lying on their side the soft convoluted foam helps prevent heel pressure.
-This product can be used on top of the Pressure Relief Overlay Mattress.
-If the patients are likely to soil the Heel & Footdrop Bed Support we suggest a waterproof cover is placed over the convoluted leg section to prevent the foam from getting wet.
+As the lower legs and feet are slightly raised, you may find this product helpful in preventing Oedema.
+Even when patients are lying on their side, the soft convoluted foam helps prevent heel pressure.
+This product can be used on top of a Pressure Relief Overlay Mattress.
+If the patient is likely to soil the Heel & Footdrop Bed Support we suggest a waterproof cover is placed over the convoluted leg section to prevent the foam from getting wet.
 This product can also be used to ‘shorten the bed’ for patients who may slide down the bed.

 Item # 128